sigp/lighthouse/book/src/become-a-validator-docker.md

 > boots and becomes synced.
 This will only happen on the first start of the
 > compose environment or if geth loses sync.

+> Note: If you are participating in the genesis of a network (the network has
+> not launched yet) you will notice errors in the validator client.
+This is
+> because the beacon node not expose its HTTP API until
+> the genesis of the network is known (approx 2 days before the network
+> launches).

 To find an estimate for how long your beacon node will take to finish syncing, look for logs that look like this:

 ```bash